Water Wizards Swim Team

 In Relay Carnival, teams are not seeded.
 Each team’s lane assignment for the first event is based upon luck of the draw and teams then rotate one lane to the left after each event.
 The meet sheet lists only the team swimming in each lane in each event (except for All Start Relay Carnival).

-This year the Individual Medley Carnival will be held on Monday, July 20 at Ravensworth Farm.
+This year the Individual Medley Carnival will be held on Monday, July 19 at TBD.
 The IM Carnival is not a Division event.
 Instead, it involves the teams from our Monday Night League.
 This carnival consists solely of IM events for each age group.
 Participation in the IM Carnival is up to the swimmer just like Monday Night meets.
 It focuses on the individual, not the team.

 The sixth week, each Division has an Individual Championship meet, commonly referred to as Divisionals.
 Divisionals focuses on the individual swimmer, not the team.
 It includes two heats of each stroke for each age group and IM.
 Swimmers select the events in which they would like to participate but, unlike B Meets, a swimmer may not be able to swim each event selected.
 Based on the selections, the swimmers are ranked by times.
 The two swimmers with the fastest times are entered in Divisionals.
 Each team is allowed to enter only two swimmers for each event.
 Since only the two fastest swimmers in a stroke are entered in Divisionals, a swimmer is advised to select his fastest strokes for Divisionals.
 A swimmer can enter no more than two events.
 The heats are then seeded with the swimmers with the fastest times in the second heat.